-- a.
+- 1. What most motivates a business to be concerned with efficient use of their resources? - a.
 Resources are limited and valuable. - b.
 Efficient resource use increases business costs. - c.
 Efficient resources use means more free time. - d.
 Inefficient resource use means hiring more workers.

-- 2. Which of the following fields of management science finds the optimal method of using resources to achieve the objectives of a business?
+- 2. Which of the following fields of business analytics finds the optimal method of using resources to achieve the objectives of a business?

 - a.
 Simulation

 - b.
 Regression

 - c.
 Mathematical programming

 - d.
 Discriminant analysis